-- 16. The desalinated water order advice is a key annual planning activity supporting short and long-term water security for Melbourne and the surrounding region.
-The annual preparation of the advice follows from the publication of the Water Outlook by Melbourne Water and the metropolitan water businesses on 1 December each year, and is linked to this process through the use of the Water Outlook zones in the preparation of the advice. - 17.
-The metropolitan water businesses' Drought Preparedness Plans specify a three-zone adaptive framework for monitoring water security based on the volume of water in Melbourne's storages on 30 November each year, as shown in Figure 2.
+- 17. The desalinated water order advice is a key annual planning activity for supporting the short and long-term water security for Melbourne and the surrounding region.
+The annual preparation of the advice follows the publication of the Water Outlook by Melbourne Water and the metropolitan water businesses on 1 December each year, and is linked to this process through the use of the Water Outlook zones in the preparation of the advice. - 18.
+The metropolitan water businesses' Drought Preparedness Plans were reviewed in 2021 and specify a four-zone adaptive framework for monitoring water security based on the volume of water in Melbourne's storages on 30 November each year, as shown in Figure 2.
 As illustrated in Figure 1, the end of spring is typically when Melbourne's water storage volumes transition from filling during the cooler, wetter months, to falling during the warmer, drier months.
-Notable features of the framework are: - A Water Outlook is published by 1 December each year by Melbourne Water and the metropolitan water businesses to document and communicate water security status and actions needed in the short to medium term with reference to the three-zone adaptive framework. - Storages are managed proactively for possible future drought events when storage levels are in the High Zone including ensuring water is used efficiently and drought response measures are identified. - When storages are in the Medium Zone, actions are taken to ensure supply is available under severe and extended drought conditions for up to five years.
-Stages 1 and 2 of the metropolitan water businesses' water restrictions by-laws may also be used in this zone, although water restrictions can have significant social and economic impacts, so other approaches (e.g. voluntary water efficiency programs) may be implemented if similar reductions in water use can be achieved. - Actions are taken to ensure water storages do not enter the Low Zone except in extreme circumstances.
-Stages 3 and 4 of the metropolitan water businesses' water restriction by-laws are available to be used in such a severe event. - Varying water ordered from the VDP is considered in all three zones, however the amount taken is determined each year following detailed analysis that considers and balances the five principles and other factors (discussed below), including being in the Low and Medium Zones in the Drought Preparedness Plans.
+Notable features of the framework are: - A Water Outlook is published by 1 December each year by Melbourne Water and the metropolitan water businesses to document and communicate water security status and actions needed in the short to medium term with reference to the four-zone adaptive framework. - Storages are managed proactively for possible future drought events when storage levels are in the Be Responsible Zone including ensuring water is used efficiently and drought response measures are identified. - When storages are in the Be Proactive and Act Now Zone, actions are taken to ensure supply is available under severe and extended drought conditions for up to five years.
+Stages 1 and 2 of the metropolitan water businesses' water restrictions by-laws may also be used in these zones, although water restrictions can have significant social and economic impacts, so other approaches (e.g. voluntary water efficiency programs) may be implemented if similar reductions in water use can be achieved. - Actions are taken to ensure water storages do not enter the Critical Water Use Only Zone except in extreme circumstances.
+Stages 3 and 4 of the metropolitan water businesses' water restriction by-laws are available to be used in such a severe event. - Varying water ordered from the VDP is considered in all four zones, however the amount taken is determined each year following detailed analysis that considers and balances the five principles and other factors (discussed below), including being in the Be Proactive and Critical Water Use Only Zones in the Drought Preparedness Plans.